Best 1 Person Tents

 Our take Huddling in a tent by yourself for hours can put a damper on any trip.
 That’s why our testers appreciated the High Side, which maxes out livable space with a fly that converts into an awning on calm days.
 “I tied the guylines to a tree, propped up my camp chair, and watched the rain dump down while I sat underneath the awning,” said one tester after a soggy trip in Colorado’s Sawatch Range.
 “I didn’t get wet at all.”
 The High Side’s 18.5-square-foot floor is par for the course, but the quarters feel roomier than their measurements suggest.
 Curved DAC aluminum poles make the door side taller than average (it has a 32-inch peak height), so testers up to 5’9” could sit up comfortably.

-The details Despite a lack of vents, breathability was top-notch and condensation low during a string of 35°F evenings in the Sawatch.
+The details Breathability was top-notch and condensation low during a string of 35°F evenings in the Sawatch.
 Credit the ample space between the mesh canopy and the tent fly, which promotes airflow.
 Setup is easy, and thanks to an intuitive color-coding system our tester pitched the High Side in three minutes on her first try.
 It packs down to about the size of a large loaf of bread.

 Trail cred “I didn’t threshold test it in wind, but the 10-mph gusts I did see made me confident in its stability,” our tester says of the High Side, which takes a minimum of seven stakes to pitch—more than some larger shelters—and has four guyouts.”